brunomendonca-com/viTracker/README.md

 ### Technologies

-Technologies that I used to develop this api
+Libraries and frameworks used in this application:

 - [ReactJS](https://reactjs.org/)
 - [TypeScript](https://www.typescriptlang.org/)